jst-build/jst/doc/concepts/service-target-cache.md

 overhead is needed in order to get the tree identifier.

-Therefore, in order to support clients (or, more precisely, `just-mr` instances setting up the repository description) in constructing an appropriate request for `just serve` without unnecessary overhead, `just serve` supports a second kind of request, where the client request consists of a `git` commit
+Therefore, in order to support clients (or, more precisely, `jst` instances setting up the repository description) in constructing an appropriate request for `just serve` without unnecessary overhead, `just serve` supports a second kind of request, where the client request consists of a `git` commit